Natashina/surfs_up/README.md

  Minimum temperature in June is 64, while in December is 56.
 Maximum temperature is 85 in June and 83 in December.
  Therefore, June is much warmer month in comparison with December.

-3. The potemtial investor into a surf shop had some conserns about the rainy weather.
+3. The potemtial investor in a surf shop had some conserns about the rainy weather.

- It looks like December is pretty rainy month.
+Based on key statistical data in terms of precipitaion, it seems that December is pretty rainy month.
+The maximum amount of rain is 6.5 inch, while 6.7 inch was maximum for the entire year.

 4. According to lushpalm.com most of the good surf locations are in the North shore of Oahu, while most of the surf shops are in Honolulu.